UMCUGenetics/VirusSeq-CLI/README.md

 ## 6) Example

-Download the L526401A paired-end testset using the `download_virusseq_resources.sh` script and run the pipeline as described in section 3) in paired-end mode without skipping hg19 alignment.
+Download the L526401A paired-end testset using the `download_virusseq_resources.sh` script and run the pipeline in paired-end mode without skipping hg19 alignment as descriped in section <b>3)</b>.